 A number of control points have been set up in the four low emission zones.
 Automatic Number Plate Recognition technology checks that vehicles in low emission zones comply with the requirements.
 This is done by comparing number plate information with the data contained in vehicle registers in Denmark and abroad.

-If a vehicle not permitted to drive in a low emission zone is spotted at a control point, the Danish Environmental Protection Agency will issue a fine (a penalty charge notice).
-Danish vehicle owners will receive the penalty notice via their e-box while foreign vehicle owners will be contacted by post.
-The fine can be paid by bank transfer or here on this website.
-Under the new legislation, Sund & BĂ¦lt collects the vehicle data for the purpose of deciding whether a fine should be issued.
+If a vehicle not permitted to drive in a low emission zone is spotted at a control point, the Danish Environmental Protection Agency will issue a penalty charge notice.
+Danish vehicle owners will receive the penalty charge notice via their E-boks while foreign vehicle owners will be contacted by post.
+The penalty charge can be paid by bank transfer or here on this website.
+Under the new legislation, Sund & Bælt collects the vehicle data for the purpose of deciding whether a penalty charge notice should be issued.